HID Headlight Install 5th Gen 4Runner

 Before we get started, you may need to reverse the polarity on one or maybe both of your lights.
 This is very simple.
 We will do another full post on this topic, but for now, just understand how the process works in short.
 In each bulb, you have a positive and negative.
 To reverse polarity, just means you swap the positive and negative in the housing and plug it back in.

-If you need to reverse the polarity on your lights, just use a small screwdriver and pop both connections lose from the HID headlights that connect to your 4Runner.
-Once you have the housing off, just turn it around (180 degrees) and then put it right back on.
-This will reverse the connection on your HIDs to the 4Runner OEM light harness.
+If you need to reverse the polarity on your lights, just use a small screwdriver and pop both connections.
+Once you have the housing off, just flip the wires and then put it right back on.
+This will reverse the connection on your HIDs.

 This might be only difficult part of the install.
 But the whole process including the reversing of polarity is pretty simple.